China struggles with COVID infections after controls ease

 Associated Press

-BEIJING (AP) — A rash of COVID-19 cases in schools and businesses were reported by social media users Friday in areas across China after the ruling Communist Party loosened anti-virus rules as it tries to reverse a deepening economic slump.
+BEIJING (AP) — A rash of COVID-19 cases in schools and businesses were reported Friday in areas across China after the ruling Communist Party loosened anti-virus rules as it tries to reverse a deepening economic slump.

-Official data showed a fall in new cases, but those no longer cover big parts of the population after the government on Wednesday ended mandatory testing for many people.
-That was part of dramatic changes aimed at gradually emerging from “zero-COVID” restrictions that have confined millions of people to their homes and sparked protests and demands for President Xi Jinping to resign.
+While official data showed a fall in new cases, they no longer cover large parts of the population after the government on Wednesday ended mandatory testing for many people.
+That was part of dramatic changes aimed at gradually emerging from “zero COVID” restrictions that have confined millions of people to their homes and sparked protests and demands for President Xi Jinping to resign.

+“There’s very few people coming in because there’s so many cases,” said Gang Xueping, a waitress in a Beijing restaurant.
+“The country’s just opened up.
+The first one or two months is definitely going to be serious.
+Nobody’s used to this yet.”

-Social media users in Beijing and other cities said coworkers or classmates were ill and some businesses closed due to lack of staff.
+In other cities, social media users said coworkers or classmates were ill and some businesses had closed due to a lack of staff.
 It wasn’t clear from those accounts, many of which couldn’t be independently confirmed, how far above the official figure the total case numbers might be.

 “I’m really speechless.
 Half of the company’s people are out sick, but they still won’t let us all stay home,” said a post signed Tunnel Mouth on the popular Sina Weibo platform.
 The user gave no name and didn’t respond to questions sent through the account, which said the user was in Beijing.